 "She was really good at picking up the phone and asking how I am.
 I often pick up the phone and ring her as well."

 That sort of contact is excellent.
 It lifts the spirits.

-Become part of the Legacy Torch Society
+Become part of The Promise Society